ScaDS/CoLIBRi/frontend/README.md

 ```
 uv run gunicorn --bind "0.0.0.0:5201" --timeout 600 --chdir ./src/app main:server --log-level debug
 ```
 for a production server.
 You may change the port in the --bind section to fit your needs.
+Make sure you also changed the pathname_prefix variable to reflect your needs, as it will not be loaded from a .env file.

 ### Build Service via Docker Compose as stand-alone
 **Switch to the parent directory where the file `docker-compose.yml` is located.**